Materials for You

 Troops will begin receiving an access email for Smart Cookies on November 20.
 Before the program begins, make sure to update your troop information.
 Found under the 'My Troop' tab, you can update the following:

-GSMH will automatically upload girls to you Smart Cookies roster around December 2 – log into Smart Cookies and check to make sure all your girls have been added.
-Then, enter the number of girls selling in the ‘Troop Information’ under the ‘My Troop’ tab.
-If you have a girl that is not showing up in Smart Cookies, please be sure she is a registered Girl Scout, then contact us via info@girlscoutsmoheartland.org before January 17.
-Once the program begins on January 3, girls will not be removed from your roster.
+GSMH will automatically upload girls to your Smart Cookies roster around December 2— log into Smart Cookies and check to make sure all your girls have been added.
+Then, enter the number of girls selling in the 'Troop Information' under the 'My Troop' tab.

 Leftover Inventory